crisamdegracia/Javascript-Vanilla-Beginner-to-Advance/complete-javascript-course-1/complete-javascript-course-1/9-forkify/starter/README.txt

 		-   const unitIndex = arrIng.findIndex(el2 => unitsShort.includes(el2))
 		-  findIndex( callback ung el2 ) - for each elements it will make a test, and what we want to test is the units.includes(el2)
 		-  .includes - it returns true - if the element is in the array . else false

+-- From here on, inisa isa nya ung IF - ELSE IF - para sa output ng Object Ingredient objng

 8. if (unitIndex > -1) - kung my unit
 9. } else if (parseIntarrIng[0], 10){ - parse into int with a base of 10
 	- if the conversion is successful it will return into a number